reyerizo/jcstress-gradle-plugin/README.md

 ### Notes

-This plugin is heavily based on [jmh-gradle-plugin](https://github.com/melix/jmh-gradle-plugin) and should behave in a similar way.
+- This plugin is heavily based on [jmh-gradle-plugin](https://github.com/melix/jmh-gradle-plugin) and should behave in a similar way.
+- At the moment, jcstress-0.9 and newer are not supported.